-You also should avoid physical activities that increase any of your symptoms, such as general physical exertion, sports or any vigorous movements, until these activities no longer provoke your symptoms.
+Don't do physical activities that increase your symptoms.
+This may include general physical exertion, sports or any vigorous movements.
+Don't do these activities until they no longer provoke your symptoms.

-Your doctor may recommend that you have shortened school days or workdays, take breaks during the day, or have modified or reduced school workloads or work assignments as you recover from a concussion.
-Your doctor may recommend different therapies as well, such as rehabilitation for vision, rehabilitation for balance problems, or cognitive rehabilitation for problems with thinking and memory.
+Your healthcare professional may recommend that you have shortened school days or workdays.
+You may need to take breaks during the day, or have modified or reduced school workloads or work assignments as you recover.

 Returning to routine activity

-As your symptoms improve, you may gradually add more activities that involve thinking, such as doing more schoolwork or work assignments, or increasing your time spent at school or work.
+As your symptoms improve, you may gradually add more activities that involve thinking.
+You may do more schoolwork or work assignments, or increase your time spent at school or work.

 Headaches may occur in the days or weeks after a concussion.
-To manage pain, ask your doctor if it's safe to take a pain reliever such as acetaminophen (Tylenol, others).
-Avoid other pain relievers such as ibuprofen (Advil, Motrin IB, others) and aspirin, as these medications may increase the risk of bleeding.
+To manage pain, ask your healthcare professional if it's safe to take a pain reliever such as acetaminophen (Tylenol, others).
+Don't take other pain relievers such as ibuprofen (Advil, Motrin IB, others) and aspirin.
+These medicines may increase the risk of bleeding.

 Preparing for your appointment

-It's important for anyone who has a head injury to be evaluated by a doctor, even if emergency care isn't required.
+It's important for anyone who has a head injury to be evaluated by a healthcare professional, even if emergency care isn't required.

-If your child has received a head injury that concerns you, call your child's doctor immediately.
-Depending on the signs and symptoms, your doctor may recommend seeking immediate medical care.
+If your child has received a head injury that concerns you, call your child's healthcare professional right away.
+Depending on the symptoms, your healthcare professional may recommend that your child get medical care right away.

 Here's some information to help you get ready for and make the most of your medical appointment.